Why Poles Are So Strong

 in compression.
 The outer tension of the exterior wood is what allows a tree to bend substantially before it actually goes into compression.

-So, now we know why pole barns using post frame construction are so strong compared to traditional platform framing.
+This is why pole barns constructed using post frame construction are so strong compared to traditional platform framing.

 Modern concrete structures use this same technique to strengthen them against breaking under tension.